FvD/conceptr/README.md

 At the moment a number of conventions are imposed:

-1. The `hierarchy` dataframe has three columns with names `c("id","name", "parent_id")`
+1. The `hierarchy` data frame has three columns with names `c("id","name", "parent_id")`
-1. The column names in the `data` dataframe need to match the names in `hierarachy$name`
+1. The column names in the `data` data frame need to match the names in `hierarachy$name`

-Note that to match the names in the hierarchy and data dataframes both the `hierarchy$name` column and column names in `data` will be normalized with `make.names`.
+Note that to match the names in the hierarchy and data data frames both the `hierarchy$name` column and column names in `data` will be normalized with `make.names`.